corona-warn-app/cwa-website/blog/2020-12-17-risk-calculation-enf-2-0/index.md

 ## Risk calculation under ENF 2.0

-**In detail** that means:  With the interface's new version, it is now possible to control more precisely which encounters should be counted.

 While the interface's first version 1.0 used average attenuation values for all encounters with another device during the course of the day, the new version 2.0 now considers 30-minute time windows.